tapdata/tapdata-docs/docs/pipeline-tutorial/oracle-to-kafka.md

           * **Enable Sync of LOB Types(BLOB,CLOB,NCLOB)**: Turning off this switch can enhance performance, but LOB type parsing will be unreliable.
           * **Association key update**: Turning off this switch can enhance performance, but updates to association keys will be ignored.
           * **Large Transaction Time Boundary**: Transactions exceeding this value will enter the large transaction logic.
 Setting it too large could impact memory; large transactions will have local disk caching, and disk cleanup needs attention in case of task anomalies.
           * **Uncommitted Transaction Lifetime (minutes)**: Long uncommitted transactions can cause each task start and stop to mine from this transaction.
-To avoid impacting the source database and the performance of incremental synchronization, Tapdata will clean up uncommitted transactions exceeding this duration.
+To avoid impacting the source database and the performance of incremental synchronization, TapData will clean up uncommitted transactions exceeding this duration.
 Please set this duration in line with business needs to avoid data inconsistency.

     * **Alert Settings**
         By default, if the node's average processing time is continuously 1 minute or longer than 5 seconds, system notifications and email alerts are sent.
 You can adjust the rules or turn off alerts according to business needs.